GLOBAL MARKETS-Shares ease on Greek exit fears; dollar gains

 * China’s rate cut initially lifts stocks

-* Oil weakens on signs of renewed shale production (Adds close of European bond, stock market)
+* Oil weakens on signs of renewed shale production (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-But signs that U.S. shale oil production was recovering sent oil prices lower and made energy the sector that weighed the most on the S&P 500.
-U.S. oil drillers added rigs to the Permian Basin for the first time this year, industry data showed last week.
+But signs that U.S. shale oil production was recovering sent oil prices lower and made energy the biggest losing sector on the benchmark S&P 500.

-A strong jobs report on Friday that showed the U.S. economy was picking up steam and helped boost Wall Street by more than 1 percent was old news by Monday, as investors again eyed the potential implications of a Greek exit from the euro zone.
+A strong jobs report on Friday that showed the U.S. economy was picking up steam and helped boost Wall Street by more than 1 percent was old news by Monday, with investors again looking at the potential implications of a Greek exit from the euro zone.

-Greece paid about 750 million euros to the International Monetary Fund a day before it was due, two Greek finance ministry officials told Reuters, but it was not enough to stop worries over future payments.

 “The market’s focus was distracted away from Greece last week with the U.K. elections and with the (U.S.) payroll data.
 The second that was out of the way, (investors) jumped on it,” said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.